larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Under Forking opsgility/osticket, a refresh button displays.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image102.png "Refresh icon")

-8. After the repository is forked to your GitHub account, scroll down and locate the **include** folder and click it.
+8. After the repository is forked to your GitHub account, scroll down and locate the **include** folder and click it

     ![In a list of folders, the Include folder is selected..](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image103.png "List of folders")

-9. Once in the **include** folder, scroll down and locate the file named **ost-config.php**.
+9. Once in the **include** folder, scroll down and locate the file named **ost-config.php**

     ![In a list of files, ost-config.php is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image104.png "list of files")